danieltan1517/teh_tarik/phase2/README.md

 Writing `parse_statement` follows a similar pattern to `parse_function` and `parse_program`.
 You can modify the `parse_expression` example to make it into a statement.

+### Submission
+A correct and complete parser should be able to parse all the example programs correctly, transforming the string into a list of tokens.
+At the end of lexing, print out the tokens using a for loop.
+An example of this can be found in “phase2/src/main.rs”.

+A parser must have the following functionality:
+* It must detect correct grammars correctly
+* Reject incorrect grammars

+Error messages need to be coherent and useful for users of the programming language.
+Examples of good error messages can be something like: “Error: missing ‘;’ semicolon at the end of the statement.”
+Or “Error: missing ‘)’ right parenthesis.”

+The parser should be able to detect the grammar correctly.
+If a given language input is missing either left or right parenthesis, it is incorrect.
+A valid language input must have balanced curly braces, and inputs with imbalanced curly brace must be rejected.

+### Rubric

+Total Points: 100 points total

+Demo/Group Participation 10 points

+Proper Output for Example Test Cases 80 points (10 points each test case):

+* add.tt
+* array.tt
+* break.tt
+* function.tt
+* if.tt
+* loop.tt
+* math.tt
+* nested_loop.tt

+Proper Output for Parser Errors 10 points

+All projects can be turned in up to 1 week late.
+Each day the project is late, 3% will be deducted per day for up to 21%.
+After a week, projects will not be accepted.